 Math fluency is the desired outcome of continuous learning and practice in math.
 It is more than memorizing math facts and recalling answers to questions.
 It is feeling confident and able to take part in math lessons and activities.
-It is the ability to complete assignments and activities accurately, without hesitation.
+It’s the ability to complete assignments and activities accurately, without hesitation.
 It is engaging in math in fluid and effortless ways.

 Ultimately, we want children to be able to understand and explain their thinking.
 We want them to be flexible and use appropriate strategies.
 We want them to be able to solve problems accurately and find the right answers.

-Below are my five tips to building math fluency with primary students.
+Below are my five tips for building math fluency with primary students.
 Having taught first and second grade combined classrooms for years, I have experience implementing thoughtful and systematic ways of developing these skills in our daily math block, while meeting the needs of all learners.

-Tip 1: Frequent Math Lessons & Practice
+Tip 1: Build Math Fluency with Frequent Lessons & Practice

 Teaching a math skill once is not enough.
-Children may appear to understand a concept after it is taught and they may be able to complete an activity to demonstrate knowledge.
+Children may appear to understand a concept after it is taught, and they may be able to complete an activity to demonstrate knowledge.
 Yet when they are asked to repeat an activity later or show understanding in a new way, they may have difficulty.

-Ideas for Daily Math
+Ideas for Daily Math Fluency Practice

-Tip 2: Provide Variety
+Tip 2: Build Math Fluency by Providing Variety

 Imagine learning how to do something new, such as tying your shoes or riding a bike.
 If you are taught in only one way, you may become stuck.
 Either you may miss developing a deep understanding of the concept, that method did not work for you, or not enough practice was provided or encouraged.

 As teachers, we need to get creative.
 We need to teach lessons in different ways.
-We need to connect math to the real world and real world problems.
-While doing this, we need to meet student needs individually and classroom needs as a whole.
+We need to connect math to the real world and real-world problems.
+While doing this, we need to meet student needs individually, and classroom needs as a whole.
 We need to provide appropriate support and sufficient practice along the way.
 Differentiation and providing each learner with a task at their level is important.

 Ideas for Providing Variety

-Tip 3: Make Math Fun & Engaging
+Tip 3: Build Math Fluency by Making Math Fun & Engaging

-Whether you have a specific math program you must follow or if you can design your own block, you have the opportunity to make things interesting for children.
+Whether you have a specific math program you must follow, or if you can design your block, you have the opportunity to make things interesting for children.
 Put yourself in their shoes: would you want to complete worksheets and tests by yourself every day?
 Would you enjoy math?
 Would you retain anything?
 Ask yourself what you can do to build math fluency and make math fun and engaging for all students.

 Ideas for Making Math Fun & Engaging

-Tip 4: Mental Math
+Tip 4: Build Math Fluency with Mental Math

 Ideas for Building Mental Math Skills

 - Ask questions orally without any visual representation of the problem available.
-Encourage students to visualize the problem “in their heads”.
+Encourage students to visualize the problem “in their heads.”
 Ask for students to put up their hands when they “have” the answer.
 This allows other students to have a chance to complete the question as well.
 After enough time, ask students to give their answers and explain their thinking.
 Children can learn a lot from others and the strategies they use.

-Tip 5: Problem Solving Strategies
+Tip 5: Build Math Fluency by Applying Problem Solving Strategies